royneary/ejabberd_dev/blogpost1.md

 In order to understand why I did certain things it's nice to know my motivation for working on this project.
 I wanted to provide a missing puzzle piece for seamlessly working instant messaging clients on the different mobile operating systems.
-As mentioned earlier XEP-0357 only specifies what XMPP server's should do and leaves the app server part to app developers.
+As mentioned earlier XEP-0357 only specifies what XMPP servers should do and leaves the app server part to app developers.
 Lance Stout told me the reason for this: XMPP can be used for many things, not only instant messaging and thus app developers should be able to decide when their apps receive push notifications and when not.